 It's also called "reconstituted" leather.
 Vinyl, in other words.

 Jennifer Convertibles has taken a lot of heat from consumers who find their leather furniture doesn't last as long as they had expected but the problem really is much more widespread than that.
-We were browsing around the furniture reviews the other day and could barely get past all the complaints about leather furniture from Macy's.
+We were browsing around the furniture reviews the other day and could barely get past all the issues with leather furniture from Macy's.
 In fact, we thought we had blundered into the Jennifer section but no, it was Macy's.

 "I purchased a leather couch and love seat, which were fairly expensive, in 2008 and thought that I was buying quality all-leather furniture thinking that Macy's was a quality retailer.
 I also purchased the 'Worry No More' 7-year protection plan," David of Naples, Fla., wrote earlier today.